July 11 – 13th

 A limited number of discounted rooms have been blocked at Pinehurst.
 If staying on Pinehurst property, there is free shuttle service available to and from your hotel to all of the Pinehurst courses.
 We encourage players to stay on Pinehurst property to help with logistics, but it is not mandatory for you to stay on-site.

 Yes.
 You are more than welcome to turn the National Invitational into a family vacation.
 You can come and go as you please.
 The discounted room rates at Pinehurst will be available from Thursday, July 7th through Thursday, July 14th.

 Hotel refunds requested before May 30th will result in 90% of the hotel payment refunded.
 Due to contractual agreements with Pinehurst, hotel refunds will NOT be able to be issued after May 30th.

 In the event that the Invitational is shortned to 18 or 36 holes – co-champions will be awarded on each course.

-Yes, spectator carts will be available subject to availability.
+Yes, spectator carts will be available to those with a handicap placard, ADA & pregnant mothers – subject to availability.
 Carts will be prioritized for spectators who bring their handicap sticker or car sign to the pro shop.